 The audio-visual modality slows RT by 83 ms over audio-only - same as in the first model.
 The REML criterion fell, so adding the random slopes for modality improved the fit.

-The linear regression model assumptions apply here: the relationship between the predictors and the response is linear and the residuals are independent random variables normally distributed with mean zero and constant variance.
+The linear regression model assumptions still apply: the relationship between the predictors and the response is linear and the residuals are independent random variables normally distributed with mean zero and constant variance.
 Additionally, the the random effects intercepts and slopes are assumed to follow a normal distribution.
 Use residual plots to assess linearity, homoscedasticity, and independence.
 Use Q-Q plots to check the normality of residuals and random effects.
-Variance Inflation Factor (VIF) can help detect multicollinearity among predictors.
+Variance inflation factors (VIFs) can help detect multicollinearity among predictors.

 The likelihood-ratio test indicated that the model including modality provided a better fit for the data than a model without it, \(\chi^2\)(1) = 32.4, p < .001.